vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/MEEG/evoked.md

 ### Artefact detection

-There are many ways to define artifacts (including special toolboxes;
+There are many ways to define artifacts.
-see other SPM manual chapters).
 Here we focus on just one simple means of detecting blinks by thresholding the EOG channels.
 Select "Artefact detection" from the "SPM -- M/EEG -- Preprocessing" menu.
 For the input file, select a dependency on the output of the previous step ("Crop").